syncfusion-content/js-api-docs/api/js/ejResizable.md

-Sets the max width for resizing
+Sets the max width till which an element has to be resized.